viertel97/twitter-classification/README.md

 It has the following functionality:
 - Anonymize the tweet-data
 - Fine-tune a model with the anonymized data
+- Gather job data from the OpenAI API
 - Classify the tweets using the trained model
 ## Installation